tinuva/home-assistant-config/README.md

 ![GitHub Watchers][watchers-shield]
 ![GitHub Forks][forks-shield]

+## About

+This is my personal Home Assistant configuration, running my home automations.

+Follow me on my journey and be sure to hit the GitHub :star2:

 ## Noteworthy (useful) automations
 * [Bahtroom Light/Fan](packages/bathroom_humidity.yaml) that uses the Xiaomi Aqara humidity sensors to automatically turn the fan on/off during day time
 * [Camera Slack Notification](packages/camera_notifications.yaml)